VietnamMiscellaneousFrom Hanoi to Bangkok: A Vietnamese Traveler's Guide to Exploring Thailand

 Wat Arun

-Wat Arun is another iconic landmark in Bangkok, known as the Temple of Dawn.
+Wat Arun is another iconic landmark in Bangkok, the Temple of Dawn.
 Climb to the top of the temple for panoramic views of the city and the Chao Phraya River.

 Floating Markets